podaac/CYGNSS-Raw-IF-Code/README.md

 <!-- Title -->
-## CYGNSS Raw IF Processing Code
+# CYGNSS Raw IF Processing Code
-This repo contains the code needed for processing and analyzing CYGNSS Raw IF Collections.
-The top level contains some documents explaning how the various programs work together.
-The processing consists of C code for processing the binary files and Matlab/Octave code for post-processing on the results.
+This repo contains the code needed for processing and analyzing CYGNSS Raw IF Collections

+## Repo Contents

+### Documentation
+Instructions for building the C code and an example of how to perform the processing on a Raw IF collection

+### Makefile Build C
+C code and Makefile for processing the binary Raw IF files.
+Instructions for how to create an environment to build the code can be foudn in the 'documentation' directory

+### Post-processing Script
+Matlab/Octave code for analyzing on the results of the C code

+## Input Data Files
-CYGNSS Raw IF files can be downloaded from the PO.DAAC at [https://podaac.jpl.nasa.gov/dataset/CYGNSS_L1_RAW_IF](https://podaac.jpl.nasa.gov/dataset/CYGNSS_L1_RAW_IF)
+CYGNSS Raw IF files that are used as input for this processing can be downloaded from the PO.DAAC at [https://podaac.jpl.nasa.gov/dataset/CYGNSS_L1_RAW_IF](https://podaac.jpl.nasa.gov/dataset/CYGNSS_L1_RAW_IF)